Danovium/Soggfy-Fixed/README.md

 IF this is not an issue for you on regular Soggfy then you should probably not use this.

+# Note
+Every metadata OTHER than genres are included.
+This is because Soggfy would have to contact Spotify's API directly through your own app on the Developer Portal, which increases the chances of being banned.

+Something like getting info from last.fm or some other database could maybe be added in the future, but as of right now there are no plans to do so.

 # Linux? macOS?
 I honestly don't plan to port to either of those.
 As the creator said, it relies too much on the Windows API to be ported.